ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/programming-tools.md

     - Use a text editor like [VS Code](https://code.visualstudio.com/) to participate in a remote and collaborative Python programming session by effectively completing the following tasks:
-        - Creating and accepting an invitation to collaboratively create a Python program.
+        - Creating and accepting an invitation to collaboratively engineer a Python program.
         - Collaboratively sharing a terminal window with a remote developer.
         - While using text-based chat and/or video communication with a team, collaboratively create a feature and/or repair a defect in a Python